Explicit $L^2$ bounds for the Riemann $\zeta$ function: Second approach: Euler-Maclaurin and a standard mean value theorem

 If $\sigma=\frac{1}{2}$, the first integral is bounded from above as

 by Lemma~\ref{le:harmonic}, from which we can derive an analogous lower bound.

-As for the second integral in \eqref{eq:brudpiece}, consider first $T_{1},T_{2}$ integers for simplicity: we make use of the fact that a sum for $l,r\leq t$ is the same as a sum for $l,r\leq\lfloor t\rfloor$ and get
+As for the second integral in \eqref{eq:brudpiece}, consider first $T_{1},T_{2}$ to be integers for simplicity: we make use of the fact that a sum for $l,r\leq t$ is the same as a sum for $l,r\leq\lfloor t\rfloor$ and get

 For $T_{1},T_{2}$ general, we have to consider two additional integrals $\int_{T_{1}}^{\lceil T_{1}\rceil},\int_{\lfloor T_{2}\rfloor}^{T_{2}}$; we obtain however the same bound as in \eqref{boundmv}, with the summation going up to $\lfloor T_{2}\rfloor$ and with $T_1$ replaced by $\lfloor T_{1}\rfloor$.